marcusoftnet/marcusoftnet.github.io/_posts/2024-03-15-monte-carlo-simulation.md

 - I repeat the simulations `numberOfSimulationRuns` number of times
   - For each simulation, I get the number of days it will take to reach zero (see `daysToReachZero` below)
   - I then add that number of days to the `startDate` to get the projected end date.
+    - I first check if we should count weekends as working days or not `if(countOnlyWorkdays)`
+      - `addWorkdays` is a custom function that skips counting weekends while adding days.
+      - `addDays` simply adds the given number days to the date
   - I store those dates in the `projectedDates`
 - Each simulation run is performed in the `daysToReachZero` function
   - For each iteration I get a new random value from our sample data, using the `randomFromArray` helper function I've written